MEMBERS OF THE BOARD (ELECTED BY THE CONGREGATION)

 Cory Labanow has been a member of All Souls for nearly twelve years, and been involved in a variety of activities, most notably with helping to lead the young adult groups for six and a half years, and recently serving as Co-Chair of the Search Committee for the All Souls Associate Minister.
 Cory earned a PhD in Theology from the University of Aberdeen and his thesis, Evangelicalism and the Emerging Church was published in 2009.
 He also earned an MBA degree from Columbia Business School, currently works in the field of business intelligence at Goldman Sachs, and is an adjunct professor in the Department of Management at Baruch College.

-David Poppe is president of the investment management firm Ruane, Cunniff & Goldfarb Inc., and co-manager of the firm’s flagship, the Sequoia Fund.
-In 2010, the mutual fund ratings service Morningstar named David and his Sequoia co-manager as its equity managers of the year, recognizing the fund’s outstanding long-term performance.
-He oversees a team of 10 stock analysts and holds securities licenses 7, 24 and 66.
+David Poppe is the former CEO of the investment management firm Ruane, Cunniff & Goldfarb, LLC.
+From 2006 until his retirement at the end of 2018, he was a co-manager and director of the firm’s flagship, the Sequoia Fund.
+In 2010, the mutual fund ratings service Morningstar named David and his Sequoia co-manager as its domestic equity managers of the year, recognizing the fund’s outstanding long-term performance.
 David is a 1986 BA graduate of Columbia University and also spent a year studying English Literature at Girton College, Cambridge University.
-He was a journalist for 12 years, mostly in Florida, and won numerous state and regional prizes for financial reporting before transitioning to a career as a securities analyst.
+He was a financial journalist for 12 years, mostly in Florida, before transitioning to a career as a securities analyst.
 He is married to Cherie Henderson and they have a son, Douglas, who completed All Souls’ Coming of Age program in 2014.

 Ramsey Shehadeh was elected as a Trustee in 2017.
 He serves on the Audit Committee and the Finance Committee.
 He also has participated as a co-chair of the Capital Campaign and as visitor for the Capital Campaign.
 Ramsey is a lifelong Unitarian Universalist and began attending All Souls with his family in 2007.
 He has been a member of All Souls since 2009.